JazzTap/jazztap.github.io/_posts/2022-7-21-tracklist.md

   }
 </style>

-the one where you would've drowned the world in blood to save it, and your daughter still might
+the one where her sacrifice was for nothing, the one who kills the world to save it

 <a href="https://music.youtube.com/playlist?list=PLl25FdDd5-Sytm33h7ACiPi3DOEFwJsxC">> load mix</a>